CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

 There is a strong assumption here that `foreign` is already sorted.
-If `foreign` were not sorted (or if you simply didn't want to check/assume it was), you could instead use
+If `foreign` were not sorted (or if you simply did not want to check/assume it
+was), you could instead use

 ```
 bysort foreign: summ price